schuderer/printable-time-series/README.md

 3D-Printable Data Visualization

 The current example data shows how James Bond movies have changed over time.
+See how it looks at this thingiverse entry: https://www.thingiverse.com/thing:3097193

 timeline.scad can be used to create a time/sequence-based visualization that is 3D-printable.
 The visualisation itself is called "data part"